 Also, pay attention in night clubs or bars for people trying to spike your drink (not common, but has been reported) and in poorly lit streets and areas, or upon seeing strange activities on the streets.

 - Visas - In most cases, visas are not needed for any stay in Bucharest shorter than 90 days.
 However, you should make sure that your password is valid for at least six months from your date of return and if you're not sure whether or not you need a visa, you should consult your local Romanian embassy.

 - Weather - Bucharest climate is mild, with all four, very distinct seasons.
-It's colder in the north, since the Carpathian Mountains are there, so if you're traveling to Transylvania, be prepared and dress warm.
+It's colder in the north since the Carpathian Mountains are there, so if you're traveling to Transylvania, be prepared and dress warmly.